Where and when: UK, March 2026

 Final Thoughts

-The cabins are comfortable, the train itself is excellent, and there is something uniquely satisfying about falling asleep in one city and waking up hundreds of miles away in another.
+The cabins are very comfortable, the train itself is excellent, and there is something uniquely satisfying about falling asleep in one city and waking up hundreds of miles away in another.

+Would I say it’s worth doing?
+Absolutely.
+Despite some inconsistent service, particularly on the outward journey, I genuinely enjoyed travelling on the Caledonian Sleeper.
 But if you’re looking to experience one of Britain’s most iconic rail journeys, the Caledonian Sleeper is certainly worth trying at least once.